Palisade Asset Management LLC Acquires 4 Shares of Amazon.com, Inc. (NASDAQ:AMZN)

 Palisade Asset Management LLC boosted its holdings in Amazon.com, Inc. (NASDAQ:AMZN) by 2.4% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 172 shares of the e-commerce giant’s stock after acquiring an additional 4 shares during the quarter.
 Palisade Asset Management LLC’s holdings in Amazon.com were worth $542,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds also recently made changes to their positions in AMZN.
-Lountzis Asset Management LLC purchased a new stake in Amazon.com during the 2nd quarter valued at $28,000.
+A number of other hedge funds have also added to or reduced their stakes in AMZN.
+Lountzis Asset Management LLC bought a new position in Amazon.com in the 2nd quarter valued at approximately $28,000.
 Newfound Research LLC purchased a new stake in Amazon.com during the 3rd quarter valued at $41,000.
 Rocky Mountain Advisers LLC purchased a new stake in Amazon.com during the 3rd quarter valued at $54,000.
 James Investment Research Inc. purchased a new stake in Amazon.com during the 2nd quarter valued at $55,000.
 Finally, Spence Asset Management raised its stake in Amazon.com by 57.1% during the 2nd quarter.
 Spence Asset Management now owns 22 shares of the e-commerce giant’s stock valued at $61,000 after buying an additional 8 shares during the last quarter.
-Institutional investors and hedge funds own 57.32% of the company’s stock.

-A number of equities research analysts have weighed in on the stock.
-Sanford C. Bernstein boosted their target price on shares of Amazon.com from $3,400.00 to $3,700.00 and gave the company an “outperform” rating in a research note on Friday.
-Barclays upped their price objective on Amazon.com from $3,530.00 to $3,660.00 and gave the stock an “overweight” rating in a research note on Friday.
-Wells Fargo & Company upped their price objective on Amazon.com from $3,000.00 to $3,600.00 and gave the stock an “overweight” rating in a research note on Monday, July 27th.
-Monness Crespi & Hardt upped their price objective on Amazon.com from $3,750.00 to $4,000.00 and gave the stock a “buy” rating in a research note on Friday.
-Finally, UBS Group restated a “buy” rating on shares of Amazon.com in a research note on Friday.
-Five investment analysts have rated the stock with a hold rating and forty-five have assigned a buy rating to the stock.
-Amazon.com has a consensus rating of “Buy” and a consensus price target of $3,532.52.
+57.32% of the stock is currently owned by institutional investors and hedge funds.

 Shares of NASDAQ:AMZN opened at $3,036.15 on Monday.
 The company has a current ratio of 1.18, a quick ratio of 0.97 and a debt-to-equity ratio of 0.45.
 Amazon.com, Inc. has a 12 month low of $1,626.03 and a 12 month high of $3,552.25.
 The company has a 50-day moving average price of $3,168.22 and a 200 day moving average price of $2,890.12.
 The company has a market cap of $1,520.78 billion, a price-to-earnings ratio of 88.91, a PEG ratio of 3.31 and a beta of 1.35.